shield02/alx-system_engineering-devops/0x02-shell_redirections/README.md

 > 1-confused_smiley - Script that displays a confused smiley
 > 2-hellofile - Script to display the content of /etc/passwd file to stdout
 > 3-twofiles - Script to display content of two files in stdout
+> 4-lastlines - Script to display the last 10 lines of a file
 >